reiryuki/Audio-Wizard-DTS-HPX-Asus-Zenfone-5-Magisk-Module/README.md

 ## Descriptions
 - An equalizer ported from Asus Zenfone 5 (ASUS_X00QD) SDK 28
-- A recovered module by @Michi_Nemuritor and updated apps and blobs from Pie source, but SoundFX library still using Oreo source modded by him.
+- Still using SoundFX library from Oreo source ported by @Michi_Nemuritor
 - Post process type FX
-- Changing build product and product model, may breaks your platform apps
+- Changing build product and product model, may breaks your platform apps or features functionality

 ## Not Compatible with
 - Mi Music or any player that forcing compress offload playback